luis-orantes/doc-dev-notes/notes/english/mobile/ios/install/xcode/README.md

 > The macOS system Ruby is typically older and can sometimes lead to issues.
 > Homebrew allows you to install a newer, separate version of Ruby.

+Check the version of Ruby you have installed by default in you mac by running: